Seven West Media: 1980s ownership changes

 In 1987, Fairfax sold off its stations to Qintex Ltd., owned by businessman Christopher Skase.
 Qintex had previously bought, and subsequently sold off, stations in Brisbane and regional Queensland before taking control of the network.
 The next year, another new logo was introduced along with evening soap opera Home and Away and a relaunched Seven National News, now known as Seven News.
 The network expanded in 1988 when Skase bought out Bell Groups two stations for $130 million creating the first owned and operated national network of the five mainland city Channel 7 stations.

 A failed $1.5 billion bid for MGM Studios in the same year sent Qintex into receivership.
 Christopher Skase fled Australia in 1990 in order to escape extradition.
 The business' assets were bundled together by receivers and made into a new company, the Seven Network Limited, in 1991.

 Advent of Kerry Stokes

 The network was re-listed as a public company on the stock exchange in 1993 with News Limited holding 14.9% and Telstra holding 10%.
 In 1995, Stokes acquired 19.9% of the public company and was elected chairman.
-He asked Alan Jackson to be it’s CEO for a number of years in the late 1990s.
+He asked Alan Jackson to be its CEO for a number of years in the late 1990s.
 Shortly after it acquired Sunshine Television, a Seven Network affiliate in regional Queensland, Sunshine Television's regional stations effectively became a part of the Seven Network, identical in appearance and programming to the rest of the business' stations.
 Seven Queensland won the annual audience ratings for the first time in 1998.